 The ACT English practice test gives students 45 minutes to answer 75 multiple-choice questions.
 We recommend completing a practice test with a timer to give you an idea of how long it will take you.
 Depending on your tendencies, you can record how long each section takes and work on increasing your speed or taking your time.

 Some questions reference a specific writing element, like tone or emphasis.
 Pay particular attention to the multiple-choice answers offered.
-Some may be answers that have nothing to do with the element of writing that the question is asking about.
+Some may be answers that have nothing to do with the element of writing the question is asking about.

 The most concise sentence will often (but not always!) be the correct option on the ACT English test.
 After reading the passage, consider what the text is trying to say.
 Which multiple-choice option delivers the message in the most concise way?